Henrik Galeen: Later career

-From 1928 to 1931 he lived in Britain, where he directed a feature film After the Verdict (1928) which was the first film to be shot at Wimbledon.
+From 1928 to 1931, he lived in Britain, where he directed a feature film After the Verdict (1928) which was the first film to be shot at Wimbledon.
 He also worked on a number of short films.
-He returned to Germany in 1931 and directed a final film there The House of Dora Green (1933).
+He returned to Germany in 1931 and directed a final film there, entitled The House of Dora Green (1933).
 Following the Nazi Party's rise to power in 1933, Galeen went into exile in Sweden before moving on to the United Kingdom and eventually to the United States.
-He died in Vermont in 1949, at age 68.
+He died in Randolph, Vermont in 1949, at age 68.